Darkstrike™ | Quantum Data Security

 Darkstrike Halo™

-Darkstrike Halo™ Standard, our hybrid model, allows clients to maintain full control over their data while relying on Darkstrike to manage blueprint encryption, storage, and security operations.
-Blueprints are encrypted with one-time-pad, a mathematically unbreakable cipher — protecting the blueprints against any computationally unbounded adversary.
-Since Darkstrike Halo™ Lite manages critical blueprint encryption and storage, it delivers the best of both worlds — the data sovereignty of a self-hosted model combined with the blueprint integrity of our fully-hosted model, Darkstrike Dome™.
+Darkstrike Halo™ Standard, our hybrid model, allows clients to maintain full control over their data and AI models while relying on Darkstrike to manage security operations.
+Since Darkstrike Halo™ Lite manages critical security operations, it delivers the best of both worlds — the data sovereignty of a self-hosted model combined with the security integrity of our fully-hosted model, Darkstrike Dome™.

 Ransomware Protection Service